ancaariesanu/CEBP/README.md

 Concurrency Control: The system makes use of Java's concurrency tools, such as ExecutorService, Locks, Semaphores, and BlockingQueues, to manage the parallel processing of tasks across multiple offices and counters.
 Scalability: The number of offices and counters can be adjusted dynamically without major modifications to the underlying architecture.

+Concurrency is managed by using a FIFO queue based on time to order the issues.

 # Tehnologies

 - Java